 The 3D visuals used to make Bellatrix and the rest of the scenes and characters appear are practically perfect.
 It’s clear they are projected, but they look incredibly lifelike and work well even as virtual sets.
 Unlike Transformers and Spider-Man, these screens aren’t extremely tall but rather curved and wrap around ride vehicles, increasingly so as the ride continues, fully enveloping riders into each scene.

 When the vehicle finally comes to a halt, it makes an unexpected move.
 The vehicle spins to the left facing outward into a crevasse.
 Armored trolls appear (as security?) and begin to bash away at the ground around the vehicle, seeming to free it from its track and sending it “falling” downward – virtually.
 It’s a similar moment as the big falls in Transformers and Spider-Man, as the vehicle tilts forward and rocks around.

 Fortunately, the drop is cushioned by Bill Weasley’s magic, who is in the midst of taming the Gringotts fire-breathing dragon.
 He sends riders onward through the vaults, rapidly spinning back to facing forward and moving through a series of real sets.

 In one of the best simple, but effective effects of the ride, a goblin is seen running down some stairs, a 3D projected visual blended with a real set.
 Riders then fly past more physical sets of vaults, highly detailed as if taken right off of a film set.

-The group look and sound great, even though their representation is (presumably) computer generated.
+The group looks and sounds great, even though their representation is (presumably) computer-generated.
 They did not film or record anything new for this attraction, but it is unnoticeable.
 We follow them out after they have saved the day and the experience ends back where it began.

 On the way out, pictures can be purchased and picked up before being dumped into a gift shop.